wmeints/effective-llm-applications/samples/chapter-04/csharp/Chapter4.HandleBarsTemplates/README.md

 ## Configuring the sample

-For this sample I switched to using an API key instead of a managed identity I discussed in the book to make things simpler for people.
+For this sample I switched to using an API key instead of a managed identity I discussed in the book to simplify things for people.
 You'll need to  add a `settings.json` file with the following content:

 ```json
 {